Mister Scarface: Production

 Mister Scarface was the last film produced by Daunia 80 Cinematografica, the independent film company that had financed all of director Fernando di Leo's previous films starting with Naked Violence, with the exception of Shoot First, Die Later and Kidnap Syndicate.
 The film was shot at De Paolis in Rome and on location in Rome.

 Release

 Mister Scarface was distributed theatrically in Italy by Over Seas Film Company on 3 December 1976.
 It grossed a total of 333,059,400 Italian lire domestically.
 It was later released in West Germany as Zwei Supertypen raumen auf in Germany on 9 December 1977 with an 88-minute running time.

+Home media

+Mister Scarface, as I Padroni Della Cittá, was released on DVD on April 4, 2005, by Raro Video.
+The same company released it on Blu-ray as I Padroni Della Cittá in 2012, and in a Limited Edition for the United Kingdom on March 24, 2025, as Rulers of the City.
+This edition has been restored to 4K and includes dubbing options, a video essay by B movie documentarian Mike Malloy, and archival interviews.

+In popular culture

 The dialogue is extensively sampled in the track Strong Face by Cestrian.